Install NuGet client tools

 To learn how to use basic commands with the

-nuget.exe CLI, see Install and use packages using the nuget.exe CLI.
+nuget.exe CLI tool, see Manage NuGet packages with the nuget.exe CLI.

 nuget.exefile directly.
 Instruct your browser to save the file to a folder of your choice.
-The file is not an installer; you won't see anything if you run it directly from the browser.
+The download file isn't an installer, so you don't see anything if you run the file directly from the browser.

 |Feature||dotnet CLI||nuget CLI (Windows)||nuget CLI (Mono)||Visual Studio (Windows)||Visual Studio for Mac|

 |Manage package feeds (sources)||✔||✔||✔||✔|